open-quantum-safe/oqs-provider/README.md

 running the scripts `scripts/fullbuild.sh` and `scripts/runtests.sh`
 respectively (tested on Linux Ubuntu and Mint as well as OSX).

+By default, these scripts always build and test against the current OpenSSL `master` branch.

+These scripts can be configured by setting various environment variables as documented in the scripts.
+For information the following environment settings may be of most interest:

+- OPENSSL_INSTALL: Directory of an existing, non-standard OpenSSL binary distribution
+- OPENSSL_BRANCH: Tag of a specific OpenSSL release to be built and used in testing

 Building and testing
 --------------------